TheSledgeHammer/simple-java-maven-app/README.md

 # simple-java-maven-app
-An example/ Test of the Github Package Registry using Apache Maven
+An example of the Github Package Registry using Apache Maven & Gradle